laurapantazi/YourPhone/README.md

 # YourPhone

-Implementation of a 3-tier web application.
+Implementation of a 3-tier Java web application for a telephone company.

 ## Functionality Overview